Watch as Laura from @GardenAnswer plants some new trees with the help of Espoma!

-Citrus can be vulnerable to spider mites, mealybugs, and aphids.
+Citrus plants can also be vulnerable to spider mites, mealybugs, and aphids.
 Unlike bees or worms, insects that enjoy your gardening, these pests are harmful to your plant.
-If you notice any of these pests, spray them with organic Insect Soap from Espoma, and that should be the end of them.
+If you notice any of these pests, spray them with our Organic Insect Soap, and that should be the end of them.
 And don’t worry about the Insect Soap harming your plant, because our organic recipe was created to help without drying out or damaging your hard work.

 Now that you know all about raising your citrus tree from seedling to fruit, the possibilities are endless!
 Whether you choose lemon, lime, orange, or any other citrus variety, these tips are sure to help you reach your indoor gardening goals.